osor-io/NGene/README.md

 * ECS system with declaration of entities and components in LUA.
 Explore the benefits of also defining all the game specific behaviour on LUA instead of C++, leaving C++ just for generic engine code.
 * Integrate information about and modification of entities and components into a debug GUI (Combination of ImGUI, ECS, LUA and metaprogramming to access Class information).
-* Override Global New and Delete to use my own memory allocation.
+* Override New and Delete for components to use my own memory allocation.
 Consider options like "Memory Pool Per Object Type" or "Small Memory Allocators"
 	* Memory allocators with a stack of free positions.
 * Define and keep components specific to the scope of the project.
 If we want a 2D platformer then we should define the components especific for that.
 Avoiding going general when we don't need to.
 * Define components in a similar way that Unity does it.
 Just defining data attributes in the interface outside the engine (The editor/scripts in Unity and Lua in this project).